doowzs/DotOJ/README.md

 Yet another online judge built on .NET Core tech stack, with ASP.NET and Angular.

+> This branch (`2-njucs`) is for teaching use of CS Dept. at Nanjing University only.

 ## Dependencies

 DotOJ depends on multiple open-source projects: